76 publications classées par:

 We present a stylised model that goes beyond traditional analyses involving crowding and exclusiveness, and addresses the status issue by asking 'Do I want to be associated with those individuals?' rather than 'Do I want to be associated with that many individuals?'.
 As the population cares more about status, exclusion from well-defined groups/clubs occurs: less desirable individuals are refused.
 Inability to exclude induces the most desirable individuals to leave, and the club collapses.
 Offering honorary membership to the most desirable potential members is not only a commercially optimal strategy when exclusion is not allowed, it even outperforms exclusion as a revenue maximisation strategy.

-van Ackere A., Dean B., Barber N. & Gallivan S. (2001).
+Dean B., Barber N., van Ackere A. & Gallivan S. (2001).
 Can simulation be used to reduce errors in health care delivery?
 The hospital drug distribution system.
-Journal of Health Services Research and Policy, 61(1), 32-37.
+Journal of Health Services Research and Policy, 6(1), 32-37. [doi] [abstract]

 Waiting lists for elective surgery have been endemic to the UK National Health Service since its inception in 1948.
 The lists arise as a result of interaction between supply factors (the provision of resources and the efficiency of their use) and demand factors (arising from a complex conjunction of the perceptions and preferences of patients and physicians).
 This article takes the first steps towards the development of a macro model of the NHS waiting list.
 It adopts an economics perspective and assumes that the waiting time for surgery, as perceived by patients, physicians and managers, is a central influence on the quantity of elective surgery demanded and supplied.
 Using the methods of system dynamics, econometric results are integrated into a dynamic model that seeks to illustrate the path taken over time by the national system of elective surgery.
 It explores a number of future scenarios, and finds that the NHS will quickly cease to be a universal service if resources fail to keep pace with increases in demand.